-The Safer Neighbourhood Team (SNT) is now conducting a Community Contact Point for one hour every week at the old tennis pavilion building by Vale Farm Sports Centre.
-This is an opportunity for residents to meet the Sudbury SNT and raise any local concerns.
+The Safer Neighbourhood Team (SNT) conducts a Community Contact Point (Drop-in Surgery) for one hour each week at the old tennis pavilion building at Vale Farm Sports Centre, Watford Road, HA0 3HG This is an opportunity for residents to meet the Sudbury SNT and raise any local concerns.

 0300 123 1212 (Met Police)

 Voice Your Concerns - a message from our local police

 We would like to make you aware of the new & exciting, enhanced feature added to our Sudbury SNT website page.

 It will allow Londoners to select & vote, every month, for up to three issues of concern in their area.

 The VYC search function is based on synonyms.
 So, a user cannot type any word or phrase into the search bar then select & vote for it.
 For example, while the search function does recognise “mugging” you cannot select that word.
 The search bar will give you the options of “Business robbery”, “Personal robbery” or “Theft from a person”.
 This list of synonyms is exhaustive, but the designers will not have been able to identify every possible issue.
 However they will be able to see what terms people are entering in the search bar, & they will add further concerns based on this data.